microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/calico/_index.md

 Complete the following steps to clean up your environment.

-- From each Azure Arc connected cluster under your resource group, click the _Azure Policy_ page, and disable the extension of Azure policy under `Onboard to Azure Policy for Azure Arc enabled Kubernetes cluster`
+- From each Azure Arc-enabled Kubernetes cluster under your resource group, click the _Azure Policy_ page, and disable the extension of Azure policy under `Onboard to Azure Policy for Azure Arc-enabled Kubernetes cluster`

     ![Disable Azure Policy addon](./17.png)